bbauska/TUMx-DWAPNx/README.md

 that the class link has been attached to the links between the nodes and the

-color of these links is actually gray and it\'s slightly opaque.
+color of these links is actually gray and it&apos;s slightly opaque.
 Also, as

-you can see it here on the nodes, the links don\'t actually touch the nodes
+you can see it here on the nodes, the links don&apos;t actually touch the nodes

 directly.
 This is due to the fact that the node has a 1.5 width stroke